-Increase or decrease in population of the state is beyond our control.
-Also, immigration laws which could cause new cultural groupings can impact positively or negatively on the accomplishment of goals.
-During the past decade, the rural farm and non-farm populations of Louisiana have shown continuous decline.
-Ultimately, this problem may significantly reduce the amount of federal formula funds received by the Center.
+Changes in population (e.g., increase or decrease) play important factor in programing and goal achievement.
+State and Federal immigration policies and laws which can cause new cultural groupings and tend to have to positive or negative impacts on the accomplishment of goals.
+During the past decade, the rural farm and non-farm populations of Louisiana have shown continuous decline, which can in turn significantly reduce the amount of federal formula funds received by the Center.

-2. The Economy
+2. Economic Factors

-Current economic crisis may continue to have devastating impacts on state, federal and personal incomes.
-Such impacts could create severe problems for citizens and the manner in which they respond to programs and activities, and may even result in displacement of families.
-This situation may also present opportunities for citizens to respond positively to available alternative government programs.
-Economic conditions also determine availability of qualified faculty and staff willing to relocate to a given area, these conditions also impact seriously on the ability to retain faculty and staff.
+Past and recent economic downturns, coupled with the ongoing effects of the pandemic, have left lasting and devastating impacts on state, federal and personal incomes.
+Those impacts created severe problems for citizens and the manner in which they respond to programs and activities, and sometimes resulted in displacement of families.
+The situation also presented opportunities for citizens to respond positively to available alternative government programs.